largenumberhere/redstonetest/README.md

 # Redstone test
-A library for testring Minecraft redstone logic's correctness with the help of cc:tweaked and other mods in a creative world.
+A library for testring Minecraft redstone logic's correctness with the help of `cc:tweaked` and other mods in a creative world.
+This is intended for technical peple who want to unit test their redstone creations with a simple but powerful API written in a general purpose programming language (Minecraft commands and levers be damned!).

-## Usage
+## Library Usage
+See `or16test.lua` for an example.

+## Setup
 1. Create a modpack with the bellow requirements fulfilled
 2. Make a creative world with cheats enabled
 3. Spawn a command computer in the game with the command `/give @a computercraft:computer_command`, and place it down.